TmmmmmR/Write-ups/Web/README.md

 Connection: keep-alive
 ```

-We get a valid reponse from the server (the profil page is displyed correctly) :
+We get a valid response from the server (the profile page is displayed correctly) :

 ```
 HTTP/1.1 200 OK